muratk5n/thirdwave/en/README.md

 ---

 CSP generated H2 from Africa, or Australia through pipelines cld supply the entire world with cheap energy.
-These shortages are just sad, result of decades of shortsightedness.

 ---